 Our work focuses on extracting tags from service descriptions.
-In the literature, we found a similar problem: keyphrase extraction.
-Keyphrase extraction aims at extracting important and relevant short phrases from a plain-text document.
-It is mostly used on journal articles or on scientific papers in order to smooth browsing and indexation of those documents in digital libraries.
-Before starting our work, we analyzed one assessed approach that performs keyphrase extraction: Kea [12] (Section 2.1).
-After this analysis, we concluded that a straightforward application of this approach is not possible on service descriptions instead of plain-text documents (Section 2.2).
+In the literature, we found a similar problem: keyphrase extraction, which aims at extracting important and relevant short phrases from a plaintext document.
+It is mostly used on journal articles or on scientific papers in order to smooth browsing and indexing of those documents in digital libraries.
+Before starting our work, we analyzed one assessed approach that performs keyphrase extraction: Kea (Frank et al., 1999) (Section 2.1).
+We concluded that a straightforward application of this approach is not possible on service descriptions instead of plain-text documents (Section 2.2).